-Side slopes of swales, overland flow and banks shall be designed to prevent erosion and promote plant growth on the slopes.
+Side slopes of bioswales, overland flow and banks shall be designed to prevent erosion and promote plant growth on the slopes.
 The following requirements shall be followed:

-- 1. Side-slopes shall be no steeper than 3 (horizontal) to 1 (vertical). - 2.
-Vegetated areas steeper than 4 (horizontal) to 1 (vertical) shall be stabilized by plugs. - 3.
-Non-vegetated side slopes such as rock riprap and concrete paving will be approved only in special circumstances.
-CBU reserves the right to reject proposals for non-vegetated side slopes for any reason. - 4.
-Retaining walls shall be considered for use in open channels where side slopes exceed 1-1/2 (horizontal) to 1 (vertical).
+- (a) Side-slopes shall be no steeper than 3 (horizontal) to 1 (vertical). - (b) Vegetated areas in or directly adjacent to BMP's steeper than 4 (horizontal) to 1 (vertical) shall be stabilized by plugs. - (c) Non-vegetated side slopes such as rock riprap and concrete paving will be approved only in special circumstances.
+CBU reserves the right to reject proposals for non-vegetated side slopes for any reason. - (d) Retaining walls shall be considered for use in open channels where side slopes exceed 1-1/2 (horizontal) to 1 (vertical).
 Weep holes shall be installed along all channels with paved side slopes and retaining walls to relieve hydrostatic pressure from groundwater.